Nasdaq Slumps On Chinese AI Upstart, Nvidia Loses Some $400 Bn In Value - UrduPoint

 -

-Nasdaq slumps on Chinese AI upstart, Nvidia loses some $400 bn in value5 minutes ago
+Nasdaq slumps on Chinese AI upstart, Nvidia loses some $400 bn in value3 minutes ago

 -